Josef-Friedrich/phrydy/README.rst

         disc:                    The number of the disc.
                                  Examples: [1]

-        disctitle:               disctitle
+        disctitle:               Mediums are always included in a release, and have a position in said release (e.g. disc 1 or disc 2).
+They have a format, like CD, 12" vinyl or cassette (in some cases this will be unknown), and can have an optional title (e.g. disc 2: The Early Years).
+                                 Examples: ['disc 2: The Early Years']

         disctotal:               The total number of discs.
                                  Examples: [1]

-        encoder:                 the name of the person or organisation that encoded the audio file.
+        encoder:                 The name of the person or organisation that encoded the audio file.
 This field may contain a copyright message, if the audio file also is copyrighted by the encoder.